Jinksi/learning-agentic-llm-systems/agentic-workflows/parallelisation/README.md

 **When to use this workflow**

-Parallelization is effective when the divided subtasks can be parallelized for speed, or when multiple perspectives or attempts are needed for higher confidence results.
+Parallelisation is effective when the divided subtasks can be parallelised for speed, or when multiple perspectives or attempts are needed for higher confidence results.
 For complex tasks with multiple considerations, LLMs generally perform better when each consideration is handled by a separate LLM call, allowing focused attention on each specific aspect.

-Examples where parallelization is useful:
+Examples where parallelisation is useful:

 **Sectioning:**